 The Company files income tax returns in the U.S. federal jurisdiction, and various state and foreign jurisdictions.
-To the Company's knowledge, the Internal Revenue Service (IRS) is not currently examining the Company's U.S. income tax returns for 2020 through 2022, for which the statute has yet to expire.
+During July 2024, the Company was notified by the Internal Revenue Service ("IRS") that it is examining the Company's 2021 federal income tax return.

 During the first quarter of 2023, the Company's wholly-owned subsidiary in Mexico received a formal tax assessment notice from Mexico's Federal Tax Administration Service, Servicio de Administracion Tributaria's (the "SAT") pertaining to revenue variances and disallowed deductions related to an audit by the SAT of the 2016 tax year.
-The tax liability for the variances approximates \$1,150,000, which includes annual adjustments for inflation, interest and penalties.
-The Company believes the variances can be substantially eliminated and has filed an administrative appeal with the SAT and will further pursue all available legal actions in response to this assessment.
-No amounts have been accrued, as the Company does not believe a loss is probable.
+The initial proposed tax liability for the variances approximated \$1,150,000, which included annual adjustments for inflation, interest and penalties.
+The Company made a payment in June 2024 of \$191,000 to settle the matter, of which \$124,000 was recorded in income tax expense, net, and the remainder was recorded in other (income) expense, net in the consolidated statements of operations.
 In addition, open tax years related to state and foreign jurisdictions remain subject to examination.

-(13) Employee Benefit Plans
+(14) Employee Benefit Plans